After Rain Comes Neon Light

 Concept

-In the exhibition, art, music, and stimulating design guide visitors through KIMONO’s emotions and thoughts, as well as those of his community.
-Themes such as love, loneliness, fear, greed, identity, and art are explored.
-Throughout his career, KIMONO has worked intuitively and autonomously, and this philosophy shaped the exhibition as well.
-Positioned as the public-in-residence, KIMONO collaborated closely with his community, forging a unique connection with the museum and redefining how art can resonate with them.
+In the exhibition, art, music and stimulating design guide visitors through the emotions and thoughts of KIMONO and his community.
+Themes such as love, loneliness, fear, greed, identity and art are explored.
+KIMONO has worked intuitively and independently throughout his entire career, and this philosophy lies at the heart of the exhibition.
+As public-in-residence, he collaborated closely with his community, exploring how art can resonate with his audience.

-The exhibition combined iconic works from Museum Arnhem’s collection with contemporary pieces meaningful to KIMONO—some never before displayed in a museum, such as the helmet from a Frank Ocean music video.
-Other works, like those by Sabine Marcelis and Daniel Arsham, have gained popularity on platforms like Instagram.
-By blending high art with contemporary culture, the exhibition bridged traditional and new audiences.
+The exhibition combines iconic works from Museum Arnhem’s collection with contemporary pieces that hold personal significance for KIMONO.
+Some have never been shown in a museum before, such as the helmet from a Frank Ocean music video.
+Other works, by artists like Sabine Marcelis and Daniel Arsham, are trending on online platforms like Instagram.
+By merging high art with contemporary culture, the exhibition builds a bridge between traditional and new audiences.

-The exhibition’s bold design—created by KIMONO, studio metmet, and Dana Dijkgraaf—was a full sensory experience.
-Color, light, sound, and artworks worked together to immerse visitors in KIMONO’s world.
-The space was divided into two contrasting environments: After Rain Comes Neon Light.
-This contrast was expressed through colored light, distinct shapes, and two opposing typefaces, symbolizing the merging of different worlds.
-A carefully designed soundscape further enriched the experience.
+The bold exhibition design—a collaboration between KIMONO, studio metmet, and Dana Dijkgraaf—is a full sensory experience.
+Color, light, sound, and artworks come together to shape KIMONO’s world and offer visitors an immersive experience.
+The exhibition space is divided into two contrasting environments: After Rain and Comes Neon Light.
+This contrast is expressed through the use of colored lighting, specific forms, and two opposing typefaces.
+A carefully composed soundscape enhances the overall experience.

 Sparkles

-This exhibition was a testament to the power of listening to communities and making art more accessible.
-It not only introduced a new demographic to the museum but also demonstrated how design, sound, and interactivity can create a deeper emotional connection with art.
-By stepping outside of conventional exhibition formats, Na Regen komt Neonlicht contributed to a more inclusive and immersive cultural landscape—both inside and outside the art world.
+This exhibition demonstrates the power of listening to communities.
+It not only introduced a new audience to the museum but also showed how design, sound, and interaction can foster a deeper emotional connection to art.
+After Rain Comes Neon Light steps beyond conventional exhibition formats and contributes to a more inclusive and immersive cultural landscape.

 Less info